chocolatey/docs/input/en-us/central-management/setup/service.md

 choco config set --name="'centralManagementServiceUrl'" --value="'https://$($hostname):24020/ChocolateyManagementService'"
 ```

 If this is not the case, it will be necessary to provide the information to the package about the actual name for the machine that is being used.
-When using a self signed certificate, this can be specified using the `CertifcateDnsName`, and when using an existing certificate, no additional parameters are required.
+When using a self signed certificate, this can be specified using the `CertificateDnsName`, and when using an existing certificate, no additional parameters are required.
 In both cases, it will be necessary to also set the `centralManagementServiceUrl` [configuration parameter](#centralmanagementserviceurl).
 This can be done using the following command:

 ```powershell
 choco config set --name="'centralManagementServiceUrl'" --value="'https://<accessible_url>:24020/ChocolateyManagementService'"